 An International Entrepreneuring Resilience

-We were astounded by the number of applications we had for our Ignite powered by Entrepreneurial Spark hub in Bermuda.
+We were constantly astounded by the number of applications we get for our Ignite powered by Entrepreneurial Spark hub in Bermuda.
 Bermuda is a small island in the middle of the Atlantic Ocean with a population of around 65,000.
-So, to receive 178 applications for 15 places in the hub, really overwhelmed us.
+So, to receive 178 applications for 15 places in the hub during our first intake, really overwhelmed us.
 But there is a huge entrepreneurial spirit there which cant be ignored.

 Image vs reality